Associação Floresta Protegida

 Kayapó lands and the contiguous Xingu Indigenous Park to the south protect more than four hundred kilometers of the Xingu river from degradation by deforestation, pollution and over-fishing.
 Preliminary surveys indicate that as many as 1,500 fish species inhabit the Xingu River.
 Fish are the most important source of protein for local people of the Xingu.
 Sixteen species of fish are considered endemic to (i.e. only found in) the Xingu.

-Our local partners are three Brazilian non-governmental organizations: the Associação Floresta Protegida (AFP), Instituto Kabu (IK), and Instituto Raoni (IR) that together represent almost all of 50 Kayapó communities with a total population of about 8,000 people.
+Our local partners are three Brazilian non-governmental organizations: the Associação Floresta Protegida (AFP), Instituto Kabu (IK), and Instituto Raoni (IR) that together represent all Kayapó communities that form part of the NGO alliance.
 AFP, IK and IR are pillars of organization for the Kayapó, enabling them to implement programs of conservation and development that strengthen their capacity for territorial control and protection.
 AFP is based in Tucuma, Para state, and represents communities located east of the Xingu River.
 IK is based in Novo Progresso, Para, and represents communities located to the north and west of Xingu River.
 IR, based in Colider, Mato Grosso state, represents communities of the southeast (map of Kayapó territories with names of communities).
-The Kayapó organizations also collaborate with the Brazilian government Indian agency (FUNAI) responsible for upholding indigenous rights.
+The Kayapo organizations also collaborate with the Brazilian government Indian agency (FUNAI) responsible for upholding indigenous rights.

-Within Brazil, Conservation International and the Brazilian Amazon Fund (Fundo Amazonia) have established a US$6 million trust fund, the Fundo Kayapó.
-This fund makes annual grants to the three Kayapó NGO's in support of their conservation and development goals.
-Internationally, we partner on certain sub-programs of the Kayapó project with US-based Environmental Defense Fund.
-Finally, the Kayapó NGO's themselves raise significant program funding from domestic sources; especially from government mandated environmental compensation packages associated with road building, mining and the hydro-electric industries.
-Therefore, ICFC support of high level functioning of Kayapó NGO administrations leverages significant program support from other sources.
+Internationally, we partner on certain sub-programs of the Kayapo project with US-based Environmental Defense Fund.
+Finally, the Kayapo NGO's themselves raise significant program funding from domestic sources; especially from government mandated environmental compensation packages associated with road building, mining and the hydro-electric industries.
+Therefore, ICFC support of high-level functioning of Kayapo NGO administrations leverages significant program support from other sources.

 Territorial surveillance and boundary demarcation

-Territorial surveillance: ICFC and our US based partner EDF provide surveillance infrastructure to Kayapó NGOs including boats, outboard engines, radios, 4X4 vehicles, expedition supplies, fuel, equipment maintenance and also capacity building workshops.
+Territorial surveillance: ICFC and our US based partner EDF provide surveillance infrastructure and administrative services to Kayapó NGOs including boats, outboard engines, radios, 4X4 vehicles, expedition supplies, fuel, equipment maintenance, accounting and also capacity building workshops.
 We enable Kayapó NGOs to perform overflight surveillance and ground patrols with the result that several foci of illegal activity have been identified over the years: goldmining, logging and encroachment by ranchers.

-Instituto Kabu negotiation with FUNAI for highway impact compensation package.
+Instituto Kabu negotiation with the Ministry of Transportation for highway impact compensation package.

 An important source of program funding accessed by Kayapó NGOs is government mandated environmental compensation packages for infrastructure and industrial development.
-The AFP Kayapó of the northeast completed their first year of a multi-year deal with the Vale Mining company to compensate for impacts of the nearby "Onça-Puma" nickel mine.
-Vale funding will mitigate mine impacts by supporting the AFP's surveillance and sustainable economic development programs, as well as initiatives to strengthen Kayapó cultural identity.
-After successful completion of the first five year contract, the northwestern IK Kayapó were able to renew their compensation from the Department of Transportation for impacts of paving the Cuiaba to Santarem BR-163 federal highway.
+The AFP Kayapó of the northeast have a deal with the Vale Mining company to compensate for impacts of the nearby "Onça-Puma" nickel mine.
+Vale funding mitigates mine impacts by supporting the AFP's surveillance and sustainable economic development programs, as well as initiatives to strengthen Kayapó cultural identity.
+Similarly, the northwestern IK Kayapó receive compensation from the Department of Transportation for impacts of paving the Cuiaba to Santarem BR-163 federal highway.
 Paving of this highway opened the floodgates to colonization and deforestation along the western border protected by IK and this compensation is playing a crucial role in helping the Kayapó to continue to defend their lands in the west.
-The IR representing the southwestern Kayapo is working to obtain a compensation package for paving of a highway in Mato Grosso that will increase pressure on their lands.
 Negotiation of these significant grants for conservation and development counts on professional level administration performed by the Kayapó NGOs.